How To Road Trip Through Cornwall’s Chicest Spots

-Glitzy St Mawes is just around the headline and where you’ll be staying for the night at Olga Polizzi’s Hotel Tresanton.
-Wonderfully chic, it is Cornwall’s best impression of la dolce vita and there’s a hint of Il Pellicano about it.
-Think ice cold rosé on the terrace, morning voyages on its vintage Italian racing yacht Pinuccia and a languorous day spent at its new Beach Club overhanging the water.
-Order from your sun lounger, and you’ll barely have to move.
-In the evening, take a short walk to Idle Rocks for mussel and scallop risotto with a serious backdrop.
+Nearby is ritzy St Mawes, where you should check into Olga Polizzi’s Hotel Tresanton.
+Wonderfully chic, it’s Conrwall’s best impression of la dolce vita and there’s a hint of Il Pellicano about it.
+The next day, spend the morning out on its vintage Italian racing yacht Pinuccia before a rosé-fuelled lunch on the terrace and a languorous afternoon spent at its beach club overhanging the water.
+For dinner, if you’re lucky the Hidden Hut, overlooking Porthcurnick Beach near Portscatho, will be hosting one of its fabled feasts on the beach that evening.
+If not, take a short stroll to Idle Rocks for seafood dishes with a serious backdrop.

 Join the newsletter

 Curated experiences, travel tips, and latest reviews, not to be missed.